Sexual Violence

 It’s important for you to know that the evidence the nurse collects will be the property of the police and will no longer be your possession.
 Some victims find it hard to know that such personal and intimate parts of themselves are in someone else’s possession.

 Law enforcement pays for the evidence kit.
-You are responsible for any other expenses not related to the collection of evidence, such as STI or pregnancy testing, or treatments for your injuries such as stitches, bandages, or pain relief.
+You are responsible for any other expenses not related to the collection of evidence, such as STI or pregnancy testing, or treatments for your injuries, such as stitches, bandages, or pain relief.
+Please talk with your advocate about how DOVES can help with these expenses.

 Q. What will happen if I decide to report my assault to the police?